isaacandy/Boardroom-Web-Enterprise-WebRTC/README.md

 ## Installation

-If you want to install OpenTokRTC on your own server, read on.
+If you want to install GOSIP on your own server, read on.
 If you want to deploy OpenTokRTC to Heroku, see [`INSTALL-heroku.md`](INSTALL-heroku.md).

 ### Requirements

 You will need these dependencies installed on your machine:

-- [NodeJS v4+](https://nodejs.org): This version of OpenTokRTC is tested with NodeJS v4 LTS.
+- [NodeJS v4+](https://nodejs.org): This version of GOSIP is tested with NodeJS v4 LTS.
 - [Redis](https://redis.io): A `redis` server running on `localhost`.
 - [Grunt](http://gruntjs.com): Used for bundling assets and running tests.
 You can install the Grunt CLI globally by running: `# npm i -g grunt-cli`.